Reeseville Ridge Nursery

 TERMS OF SALE

-This list is our retail price, purchases of quantities of 25 or more of a single variety will be at one half the list price each.
+This list is our retail price, purchases of quantities of 25 or more of a single variety will be at 60% of the list price each.

 Limits of liability- All nursery stock is sold with only the guarantee of being shipped in good live condition, we will replace items if we are notified of death or damage within 10 days of shipping date.
 All sales subject to our crop supply at shipping time.
 Some jostling of potted material via UPS is to be expected.
 All plants shipped in out of season (winter or summer here) travel at buyer risk.